Hyphema is defined as the presence of blood within the aqueous fluid of the anterior chamber. The most common cause of hyphema is trauma.

 Classification and characteristics

-Hyphema can also occur intraoperatively or postoperatively.
+Hyphema related to surgical procedures on the eye may occur intraoperatively or postoperatively.
 Surgical hyphema is a known complication of intraocular surgery and should be managed in a similar manner as traumatic hyphema.

 Rarely, spontaneous hyphemas may occur and be confused with traumatic hyphemas.
-Spontaneous hyphemas are secondary to neovascularization (eg, diabetes mellitus, ischemia, cicatrix formation), ocular neoplasms (eg, retinoblastoma, medulloepitheliomas, uveitis, and vascular anomalies (eg, juvenile xanthogranuloma).
+Spontaneous hyphemas are secondary to neovascularization (eg, diabetes mellitus, ischemia, cicatrix formation), ocular neoplasms (eg, retinoblastoma, iris melanomas, medulloepitheliomas, uveitis, and vascular anomalies (eg, juvenile xanthogranuloma).
 Vascular tufts that exist at the pupillary border have been implicated in spontaneous hyphemas.
+Spontaneous hyphemas due to iris chafing can be seen with anterior chamber intraocular lenses or poorly placed posterior chamber intraocular lenses.

 The angular vessels first described by Arlt, as seen in Fuchs uveitis syndrome, produce a filiform angular hemorrhage and subsequent microhyphema when a diagnostic 30-gauge needle is placed through the limbus.
 This is known as Arlt’s sign.

-Finally, an idiopathic hyphema may occur with spontaneous resolution and no known cause or recurrence.
+Finally, an idiopathic hyphema of no known cause or recurrence may occur with spontaneous resolution.
 This is extremely rare.

 Grade 1 - Layered blood occupying less than one third of the anterior chamber